Research

 Representative work: ICLR’25, EMNLP’25, NAACL’25, EMNLP’24, NeSy’25

-Foundation models for structured data – Developing generalizeble models for structured data
+Foundation models for structured data & knowledge – Developing generalizeble models for structured data

 Representative work: EMNLP’25, ICML’25

-Learning on graph-structured data — Developing methods for learning from graph-structured information, including knowledge graphs and ontologies.
+Learning on complex graph structures — Developing methods for learning from graph-structured data, including knowledge graphs and ontologies.

 Representative work: ICML’25, WWW’25, NeurIPS’22a, ACL’23, AAAI’24, CIKM’24, KDD’22